BATTENHALL OF NEWS

 Dog poo in our parks is a menace but shocking new figures have revealed a bigger threat to our health and futures in Battenhall – human sewage pumping into our rivers, streams and even our streets.

-And today the UK watchdog for water quality – the Office for Environmental Protection based at Worcestershire County Hall – has condemned the Government’s record and demanded an action plan within three months.
+And now the UK watchdog for water quality – the Office for Environmental Protection based at Worcestershire County Hall – has condemned the Government’s record and demanded an action plan within three months.

 The number of hours of sewage pumping into our waters has rocketed by 92 per cent in the past year.
 Environment Agency figures released at the end of March show a staggering total of 2,588 hours of sewage pouring into our waters in and around Worcester – on 319 occasions.